forwards/workshops/package-dev-modules/overview.md

 At the end of this module the successful learner will be able to:
 * create a simple version controlled package
-* link the package to github
+* link a local version controlled package to a remote repository on GitHub
 * explain the key components of a minimal package
 * create and document a function with roxygen2 and document()
 * use the package interactively with load_all()